shreyanshk/boottorrent/docs/internals.rst

 * Dnsmasq is ready to serve any DHCP/TFTP requests.
 * Transmission is seeding the torrents.
-* Hefur tracker (if enabled) is ready to serve the clients.
+* Opentracker tracker (if enabled) is ready to serve the clients.

 So, BootTorrent goes standby and waits for requests to come.